 For each signal generator type to be controlled by the R&S FSWP, configure a generator setup file and store it on the R&S FSWP.
 The setup file defines the frequency and power ranges supported by the generator, and information required for communication.
-For the signal generators listed in "Overview of supported generators" on page 251, default setup files are provided.
+For the signal generators listed in the specifications document, default setup files are provided.
 If necessary, you can edit or duplicate these files for varying measurement setups or other instruments.